kevwalsh/carota/_posts/2016-01-01-stuff-to-do.md

 #### Hiking

-The [Bruce Trail](http://brucetrail.org/) is a 5 minute drive from our place.
+The [Bruce Trail](http://brucetrail.org/) is 5 minutes drive from our place.
 But it winds all over the area, with great hikes including Old Baldy, with view over the Beaver Valley, the Loree Forest with views over Georgian Bay, and a half dozen great waterfalls at the top of the Beaver Valley, near Eugenia.

 We often came back from the Kolapore trails with our pockets full of yummy mushrooms.
 We'll have some maps around for.